zilexa/manjaro-gnome-post-install/README.md

 If on Gnome, go to Disks, select the usb stick, go to the 3-dot menu and select "restore from image". \
 If not on Linux, use [Rufus](https://rufus.ie/en/) for Windows or [UNetbootin](https://unetbootin.github.io/) for Linux/MacOS/Windows.

-_Boot via USB_ \
+_Boot into Live via USB_ \
-Figure out the F-key that will show the boot menu of your system.
+- Figure out the F-key that will show the boot menu of your system.
 Select the USB stick. \
+- When booted and not connected via ethernet: go to the top-right system icons, click, select "WiFi not connected > Select network and connect to WiFi.
+- Launch the installer.
+- During installation, select your preffered language (like British English en_GB) and locale (like nl_NL) and keyboard (like "US, Euro on 5").
-Make sure you select "Erase disk" and "BTRFS" as file system.
+- Make sure you select "Erase disk" and "BTRFS" as file system.
 Also make sure to select no swap.

 _When installation is finished, close the "Welcome" window and launch Terminal_ \
 The Terminal icon ![Terminal-icon](https://user-images.githubusercontent.com/3430004/141796815-32347b36-f890-4e43-ba18-33a221c5bf70.png)  is shown on the dock at the bottom.